briansimiyuj/doctor-appointment-app/README.md

       Reject appointment function will open a modal to confirm the rejection of the appointment.

         1. Create a state for appointment to reject and initialize it with data from localStorage if available
+        2. Create a state for modal visibility and initialize it to false
-        2. Create a function to reject the appointment which takes reason and alternative as parameters
+        3. Create a function to open the modal which takes the appointment to reject as a parameter
           a.
-Get the appointmen
-          b.
-If there is no appointment to reject, exit the function early
-          c.
-Retrieve appointment ID from the appointment to reject object (date - time)
-          d.
-Retrieve rejection reason from local storage using the patient ID as part of the key
-          e.
-Create a new rejection object with:
-            - The provided rejection reason
-            - Any alternative suggestion (or empty string if not provided)
-            - Timestamp of when the rejection was made
-            - Full appointment details for reference

-          f.
-Store the updated rejection reason back into local storage

-        3. Create a state for modal visibility and initialize it to false
-        4. Create a function to open the modal which takes the appointment to reject as a parameter
-          a.
 Save the appointment to localStorage for persistence
           b.
 Set the appointment to reject state to the appointment parameter
           c.
 Set the modal visibility state to true

-        5. Create a function to close the modal
+        4. Create a function to close the modal
           a.
 Remove the appointment from localStorage
           b.
 Set the appointment to reject state to null
           c.
 Set the modal visibility state to false